kennysmithed/oels2021lot/oels_practical_monday_part1.md

 }
 ```

-That's quite a lot of text, but it's just a very simple keyboard response trial with a long bit of HTML-formatted bit of text to display.
+That's quite a lot of text, but it's just a very simple keyboard response trial with a long bit of HTML-formatted text to display.

 Once all the various trials are defined, we can stick them together in a timeline for the experiment.
 The timeline is very simple and is just a list of all the trials we have created up to this point:
 ```js